Inheritance tax set to rise – here’s what it means for you

 Budget 2024: Inheritance tax set to rise – here’s what it means for you

-Only around four per cent of families have to pay inheritance tax under current legislation
+Only around 4 per cent of families have to pay ‘death tax’ under current legislation

 Your support helps us to tell the story